Crohn’s Disease: Symptoms and Treatment

-We still don’t know what causes this disease.
-It’s a condition that attacks our immune system by mistake, destroying healthy tissue.
-The inflammation becomes chronic and affects the intestinal walls, swelling them.
-Let’s take a closer look.
+We still don't know the causes for this disease.
+It's a condition that attacks our immune system by mistake, destroying healthy tissues.
+The inflammation becomes chronic and affects the intestinal walls.

 What is Crohn’s disease?

-Scar tissue builds up in the intestine and accumulates there until it stretches out the intestine, making it harder and more painful for food and feces to pass through the digestive tract, causing pain, colic and diarrhea.
+Scar tissue builds up in the intestine and accumulates there until it stretches it out, making it harder and more painful for food and feces to pass through the digestive tract, causing pain, colic and diarrhea.

 Who suffers from this disease?

-Anybody can develop Crohn’s disease and it affects both men and women.
-Doctors suspect that it might be hereditary, that is, it passes from parent to offspring, developing when the person is from 13 to 30 years old.
+Anybody can develop Crohn’s disease as it affects both men and women.
+Doctors suspect that it might be hereditary, meaning that it passes from parent to offspring, developing when the person is around 13 to 30 years old.

 What causes Crohn’s disease?